The CET-ESOT Collaboration.

 The aim of the collaboration is several fold but one major project is to improve the methodological quality of European transplantation trials by advising investigators in the early stages of trial design and planning.
 An analysis of all randomized controlled trials (RCTs) in organ transplantation between 2004 and 2006 has shown that only around one third of trials were of good methodological quality.
 This detracts from the value of the evidence provided by these poor RCTs.

 How can we help you?

-- Receive expert advice with the design of randomised controlled trials.
+- Receive expert advice with the design and reporting of randomised controlled trials.